cferdinandi/adventure/content/gm.md

 - Put someone in a tough spot
 - Offer a choice... with a cost

-## Play to Find Out What Happens

-You'll often start a game with some locations the players can explore, some traps or monsters they'll encounter, and some things that might happen.

-But the things your players do in the game influence the world.

-Rather than try to plan out exactly how a game will end, play to find out what happens.
-Create situations, let the players decide how they want to respond, and roll some dice to see how it goes.
+### Outcomes for Common Types of Die Rolls

+There are a handful of types of die rolls that happen frequently in adventure.
+Here are some ideas for improvising outcomes to them.

+Cast Spells
+: When you try to cast a spell, make a Wisdom roll.
+	- **10+** The spell works
+	- **7-9** The spell works, but you draw unwelcome attention or lose control of it

+Combat
+: Strength Roll for close-up combat, or Agility for ranged.
+	- **10+** Deal your damage (_optional: do 1 more HP of damage but the enemy hits you_)
+	- **7-9** Deal your damage, and enemy hits you or you get put in a tough spot

+Defy Danger
+: Any time you try to avoid danger or getting hurt, roll with the appropriate stat.
+	- **10+** You succeed
+	- **7-9**  You stumble, and choose from a worse outcome or tough choice

+Defend
+: When you try to defend yourself of a teammate from an attack, make a Strength roll.
+	- **10+** Block the attack
+	- **7-9** Cut the damage in half (_if protecting someone else, take the hit yourself_)

+Understand the World
+: Whenever you try to study the world around you, a person, or a situation, make a Wisdom roll.
+On a 10+, ask three questions.
+On a 7-9, ask one.
+	- What happened here recently?
+	- What is about to happen?
+	- What should I be on the lookout for?
+	- What here is useful or valuable to me?
+	- Who’s really in control here?
+	- What here is not what it appears to be?

+Recall Knowledge
+: Whenever your character tries to recall something that they would know in the story, make a Wisdom roll.
+	- **10+** The GM will tell you something interesting and useful
+	- **7-9** The GM will tell you something interesting only

+Influence
+: When you try to persuade or intimidate someone, roll with Charisma or Strength.
+	- **10+** They do what you want
+	- **7-9** They do what you want, but require something from you first

+### Make Failure Interesting

+Statistically, failed die rolls will happen about a quarter of the time a player rolls.
+Even when a player fails a roll, something should still _happen_.

+Otherwise, it's boring and disappointing.

+{{<callout title="Examples">}}
+- The player fails to pick the lock on the chest.
+It unleashes a curse, freezing the player in place!
+- The player tries to jump across a cliff and fails the roll.
+They slam into the cliff wall and fall onto a ledge 20 feet down.
+They think they've escaped the worst of it... until the ledge starts to shift and crack under their weight.
+{{</callout>}}

 ## Accounting for Difficulty

-Under the die roll system, any action has the same probability of succeeding or failing.
+Under the die roll system, every action has the same probability of succeeding (or not).

 But some actions are inherently more difficult than others.
-In addition to the Best Roll and Worst Roll mechanics, you can account for difficulty in complex situations by breaking each step into its own die roll.
+In addition to advantage and disadvantage mechanics, you can account for difficulty in complex situations by breaking each step into its own die roll.

 {{<callout title="Example">}}
 A player is trying to run up to a giant, scale his 20-foot high boot, and hit him with a sword.
 This would involve three separate die rolls.